Suffolk County Massachusetts assistance program.

 Contact the following for food, commodities, fruit, and other nutrition.
 First Congregational Church - Revere ((781) 284 - 4158), Boston based Grace and Hope Mission Pantry (dial (617) 442 - 7579), and Mt.
 Calvary Holy Church Meal Program (phone (617) 427 - 7596), and Saint Francis House Day Shelter (617) 654 - 1209.

 There are several other organizations that offer free groceries, meals, or even applications to food stamps.
+Or they have soup kitchens or holiday food boxes for Christmas or Thanksgiving.
 Churches and social service offices often have referrals.
-Or locate other food banks in Boston.
+Or locate a list of other free food banks and pantries in Suffolk County and Boston.